 This pattern seems to be trending.
-For example the Winter sales volume lows of the Average Market segment were not as severe as the drop off in the Hot Market this season.
-This pattern is showing strong and optimistic signs of resilience, as the duration and depth of the slower season becomes more forgiving year after year.
+For example, the Winter sales volume lows of the Average Market segment were not as severe as the drop-off in the Hot Market this season.
+This pattern is showing strong and optimistic signs of resilience, as the duration and depth of the slower season become more forgiving year after year.

 In other words, winter is not nearly as worrisome for this market as it once was.
 We really like to see this and hope the pattern continues to improve.
-Stability and steady growth are more promising for a sustainable increase in property values, especially when compared to the difficult to sustain, double digit growth that can create the dangerous conditions that lead to housing market bubbles.
+Stability and steady growth are more promising for a sustainable increase in property values, especially when compared to the difficult to sustain, double-digit growth that can create dangerous conditions that lead to housing market bubbles.